 Why are monuments burnt in the Fallas in Valencia?

-The festivity begins on March 15th!
+The Fallas festival begins on March 15th!

-Las Fallas de Valencia are an important part of Spanish culture.
-Music, colour and popular excitement are the main protagonists throughout the day.
-Undoubtedly, it is a very special tradition that is worth experiencing first hand.
+Las Fallas de Valencia is an important part of Spanish culture.
+Music, color, and popular excitement are the main protagonists throughout the day.

 Travel to Valencia and feel the warmth of the Fallas!